hungdv136/rio/README.md

 ## Introduction

-Rio is a declarative HTTP/gPRC mocking framework for unit and integration test
+Rio is an open source declarative HTTP/gPRC mocking framework for unit and integration test

 ## How it works

 ![Workflow](docs/flow.png)

-## How to use in unit test
+## How to use in unit test for Golang

 Suppose that we want to test a function that calls API and parse the response data as the following example